zliu90693/eDNAdb/README.md

 # Barcode Database Builder

-Batch-retrieve species barcode sequences from **NCBI GenBank**, build a local SQLite database, and export FASTA files.
+Batch-retrieve species barcode sequences from **NCBI GenBank** and **BOLD**, build a local SQLite database, and export FASTA files.
 No Biopython dependency required.

 ---